Cabinet of Namibia

 The Cabinet of Namibia is an appointed body that was established by Chapter 6 (Articles 35-42) of the Constitution of Namibia.
-It is mandated to include the following positions: the President of Namibia, the Prime Minister of Namibia and any positions that the President so appoints.
+It comprises the President of Namibia, the Prime Minister of Namibia and any members that the President may appoint.

-All cabinet members also sit in the National Assembly.
-This situation has been criticised by Namibia's civil society and the opposition as creating a significant overlap between executive and legislature, undermining the separation of powers.
-Moreover, the seniority of cabinet members generally relegate ordinary MPs to the back benches.
+All Cabinet members also sit in the National Assembly.
+This dual membership has been criticised by Namibian civil society groups and opposition parties for creating a significant overlap between executive and legislative branches, undermining the separation of powers.
+Moreover, the seniority of Cabinet members generally relegates ordinary MPs to the back benches.

-List of cabinets of Namibia
+List of Cabinets of Namibia

+Current Cabinet (2025-present)

+The new Cabinet was announced on 22 March 2025, following the inauguration of President Netumbo Nandi-Ndaitwah on 21 March 2025.